rajeshelurii/Angular-Interview-Questions/README.md

       ```

- 63. ### What are the case types in Angular?
+ 63. ### What are the Case Types in Angular?

-      Angular uses capitalization conventions to distinguish the names of various types.
-Angular follows the list of the below case types.
+		Angular uses different capitalization conventions to distinguish various types of names:

+		1. **camelCase**:
-      1. **camelCase :** Symbols, properties, methods, pipe names, non-component directive selectors, constants uses lowercase on the first letter of the item.
-For example, "selectedUser"
+		   - Used for symbols, properties, methods, pipe names, non-component directive selectors, and constants.
+		   - Example: `selectedUser`

+		2. **UpperCamelCase (PascalCase)**:
-      2. **UpperCamelCase (or PascalCase):** Class names, including classes that define components, interfaces, NgModules, directives, and pipes uses uppercase on the first letter of the item.
+		   - Used for class names, including components, interfaces, NgModules, directives, and pipes.
-      3. **dash-case (or "kebab-case"):** The descriptive part of file names, component selectors uses dashes between the words.
-For example, "app-user-list".
-      4. **UPPER_UNDERSCORE_CASE:** All constants uses capital letters connected with underscores.
-For example, "NUMBER_OF_USERS".
+		   - Example: `UserListComponent`

+		3. **dash-case (kebab-case)**:
+		   - Used for file names and component selectors.
+		   - Example: `app-user-list`

+		4. **UPPER_UNDERSCORE_CASE**:
+		   - Used for constants.
+		   - Example: `NUMBER_OF_USERS`

  64. ### What are the class decorators in Angular?